pnsaeta/p064/docs/PR-Ideas.md

 product over their sum), and $$k = GM_{1}M_{2}$$.
 (Further details are in the Background section below.)

-Investigate the motion of a planet of about the size of the earth around such a system.
+Investigate the motion of a planet of about the size of the Earth around such a system.
 To avoid large numbers, use a system of units in which time is measured in years, and masses are measured in solar masses.
 The most difficult part of this problem is finding suitable